Questions to ask yourself

 In addition to all of the above, you also get a place to store and organize your resumes, cover letters, follow-up emails in a nice and tidy thread so you don’t lose track of where you are, what you’ve done and said, and which documents you’ve used.
 And…the blood pressure is lowering…the pulse is subsiding…and you’re realizing this may be a bit easier than you thought it was.
 And yeah, it’s all free too.
-Probably not forever, but for now, it’s totally free.
+Probably not forever, but for now, since we’re doing some beta testing it’s totally free.
+So take advantage.

 We are looking forward to working with you and want to level the playing field.
 So puff up your chest and throw down some swagger.
 You have an 800-pound gorilla in your corner and you are ready to launch/re-launch your career.

 Stick with us, and let us show you our interview loop.